johannschopplich/apiful/docs/reference/handler-extension-builder.md

 Extensions that add a callable signature to the client.

 > [!IMPORTANT]
-> Always use the `satifies` operator to validate your extension, which preserves the resulting extension type.
+> Always use the `satisfies` operator to validate your extension, which preserves the resulting extension type.

 ## Type Definition